bgrayburn/CV/CV/Rayburn_CV.md

 ### Front End Engineer : emocha Mobile Health Inc.
 _May 2015 - October 2015_

-- Built the web and mobile front end for a platform solution to medication adherence and linkage to care using Javascript and Meteor.js
+- Built the web and mobile front end for a platform solution to medication adherence and linkage to care using JavaScript and Meteor.js
 - Created server layers to store and pull data from internal APIs and shape data into a form expected by the front-end interfaces
 - Implemented a video encryption and storage pipeline, connecting mobile devices through backend services to Amazon S3

 ### Senior Software Engineer : First Mile Geo
 _November 2014 - February 2015_

-- Designed and built interactive, responsive web visualizations using Javascript and D3.js
+- Designed and built interactive, responsive web visualizations using JavaScript and D3.js
 - Left due to unproductive work environment caused by lack of product direction

 ### Lead Data Scientist : AHEAD Research Inc.
 _July 2013 - October 2014_

-- Built analytics infrastructure to both aggregate and visualize signals from a variety of existing sources (Google Analytics, Heroku DB etc), and to collect our own data (StatsD, MongoDB) to provide insights on site usage, experiment results, and typical users in real-time dashboards with Javascript, Python, and Processing.js
+- Built analytics infrastructure to both aggregate and visualize signals from a variety of existing sources (Google Analytics, Heroku DB etc), and to collect our own data (StatsD, MongoDB) to provide insights on site usage, experiment results, and typical users in real-time dashboards with JavaScript, Python, and Processing.js
 - Designed and built a medication interaction and side effect checker using public data with Ruby on Rails
 - Built various other features of Symcat.com including a profile completion module to incentivize customers to complete their profiles
 - Added health data sets and ontologies to an internal knowledge graph